DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL031.md

 # REFL031
-## Use generic arguments that satisfies the type parameters.
+## Use generic arguments that satisfies the type parameters

 | Topic    | Value
 | :--      | :--